-The cost of transport to get to and from work will be different for each worker and in each location of Australia.

-Your employer may arrange transport for you - to and from work or you may use public transport, a bicycle or organise your own vehicle.
+The cost of transport to get to and from work will be different for each worker and in each location in Australia.
+Your employer may arrange transport for you to travel to and from work or you may use public transport or a bicycle, or organise your own vehicle.